RobertElderSoftware/roberteldersoftwarediff/README.md

 set PATH=%PATH%;C:\Python27
 ```

+Once again, note that the 'Python27' has to *actually* be the path of your python installation.

 If you put your 'roberteldersoftwarediff.py' file on the desktop in Windows XP, you could then set its path variable like this:

 ```
 set PATH=%PATH%;C:\"Document and Settings"\robert\Desktop
 ```

+Here is a link that might help you figure all this out:

 [Running Python Script From Windows Command Line](https://stackoverflow.com/questions/4621255/how-do-i-run-a-python-program-in-the-command-prompt-in-windows-7)